Home

 Concerns about progress on the Marshall Protocol

 There is no evidence that the MP worsens a patient's health.
-If anything, the strong exacerbation of symptoms due to antibiotics, known as immunopathologyA temporary increase in disease symptoms experienced by Marshall Protocol patients that results from the release of cytokines and endotoxins as disease-causing bacteria are killed., is an indication that the MP is working all too well.
-For patients who are experiencing intolerable immunopathologyAn unbearable or unsafe severity of bacterial die-off reaction., there are a number of strategies available.
-Patients who do not seem to be reacting to the combination of olmesartan (Benicar)Medication taken regularly by patients on the Marshall Protocol for its ability to activate the Vitamin D Receptor. and antibiotics have options as well.
+If anything, the strong exacerbation of symptoms as the immune response recovers, is an indication that the MP is working all too well.
+For patients who are experiencing intolerable immunopathology, there are a number of strategies available.

 In the interests of safety, it is important that patients proceed on the MP at a conservative pace, leaving themselves a margin due to the highly variable nature of immunopathology.